Panasonic FZ1000 II vs Sony A6000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-FZ1000 II and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the FZ1000 II and A6000 can be found, respectively, in the Panasonic FZ1000 II Manual (free pdf) or the online Sony A6000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic FZ1000 II and the Sony A6000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.